JuliaPhylo/PhyloNetworks.jl/README.md

 Utilities in this core package include:
 - read / write phylogenies in (extended) Newick format
-- manipulate networks: re-root, prune taxa, remove hybrid edges, extract the major tree from a network, extract displayed networks / trees
+- manipulate networks: re-root, prune taxa, remove hybrid edges, transform a network with a semidirected nearest-neighbor interchange (sNNI), extract the major tree from a network, extract displayed networks / trees
 - compare networks with dissimilarity measures
   (e.g. the Robinson-Foulds distance on trees)
 - summarize samples of networks with support for local features (edges and clades of hybrid origin or sister to a hybrid clade)
+- fit edges lengths from average pairwise distances between leaves, using least-squares
+- network traversal routines

 To get help, check